amiralansary/rl-medical/examples/LandmarkDetection/DQN/README.md

-  --saveVideo           save video of the game --logDir LOGDIR       store logs in this directory during training --name NAME           name of current experiment for logs
+  --saveVideo           save video of the game --logDir LOGDIR       store logs in this directory during training --name NAME           name of current experiment for logs --agents AGENTS       number of agents to be trained simulteniously
 ```

 ### Train